-1. The Field – The field shall be a level playing surface of grass or dirt to the extent possible.
+2.01 (1.04) The field shall be a level playing surface of grass or dirt to the extent possible.
 Fair territory shall be the area no less than 15 feet in front of home plate, between lines that could be drawn from the back point of the plate, through the top left and top right corner of the plate extending to the home run fence or area.
 This will make an angle at home plate of approximately 53 degrees (53.130102354156).
 First and third base shall be 40 feet from home plate, on their respective foul lines.
 Second base shall be 65 feet from home plate, on a line drawn directly through the center of the two foul lines.
-The pitchers rubber shall be placed at 33 feet on the same line as second base.
 The home run area or fence shall at no point be less than 70 feet from home plate, and the sum of the length from home plate and the height of the fence shall at no point be less than 74 feet.
-A strike board, which shall be 20 inches wide by 30 inches tall, shall be erected so that it is positioned two feet behind home plate, and shall be 10 inches above the ground level of home plate.
-A radar speed detector shall be installed as part of the strike board, though not to increase its height or width, and shall be considered part of the board.
+The catcher’s box shall extend to a depth of 25 feet behind home plate.

 Playing Field Dimensions